 SHAPIRO: What’s your take on this move by CBP today?

-MUKHERJEE: CBP is trying to move children out of Clint, that’s inside the highlight, and to different centers.
-We do not know in which the ones kids are being moved.
+MUKHERJEE: CBP is trying to move children out of Clint, inside the highlight, and to different centers.
+We do not know which kids are being forced.
 We do not know if those centers have the same appalling conditions that we’ve got visible in Clint, Texas.
 Last week in Clint, we saw loads of kids who mentioned that we interviewed many kids who said they were hungry.
 They had been manifestly dirty.
 They had been ill.
 They had been scared.
 And they’d been detained through Customs and Border Patrol for weeks on ceasing, a few for nearly a month.
 And the opposite facilities can also have comparable troubles.

-SHAPIRO: So your concern is that CBP is responding to lawsuits approximately one particular facility instead of trials nearly a gadget that topics children to these situations in a spread of facilities.
+SHAPIRO: So your concern is that CBP is responding to lawsuits in approximately one particular facility instead of trials nearly a gadget that topics children to these situations in a spread of facilities.
 Is that right?

 SHAPIRO: Yeah.